There's a man on a bridge called suicide....

 “Side two” started with another great upbeat rocker in the Status Quo meets The Velvet Underground of Sweet Angeline (although I prefer the live version on 1974’s live album).
 Hunter was starting to burn with the fire that would make Mott, briefly, one of the best rock bands around over the next two years.
 This is one of their best early rockers.

-Second Love is a piano and organ led mid-pace Hunter rock slow number with another powerful chorus part and some brass used too, unusually.
+Second Love (an unusual thing - a Verden Allen song) is a piano and organ led mid-pace slow rock number with another powerful chorus part and some almost Mexican-sounding brass used too, unusually.
 Something of an underrated track.
 Listening to this album again, it is definitely the best of the first four.
 Great full, punchy remastered sound on the latest edition too.
 The Moon Upstairs is a bluesy, upbeat heavyish rocker with hints of Restless Youth from Ian Hunter’s 1976 All American Alien Boy album.
 A frenetic, loud, thumping Mad Shadows-style ending too.

 The Wheel Of The Quivering Meat Conception continues the fade-out from The Journey and is a waste, to be honest.
 Bizarrely, on this box set, it begins the album.